sanitswain/java8tips/parallelization.rst

 - **estimateSize** returns an estimate of the number of elements available in spliterator.
 Usually this method is called by some forkjoin tasks like `AbstractTask` to check size before calling trySplit.

-- **characteristics** method reports a set of characteristics of its structure, source, and elements from among ORDERED, DISTINCT, SORTED, SIZED, NONNULL, IMMUTABLE, CONCURRENT, and SUBSIZED.
+- **characteristics** method reports a set of characteristics of its structure, source, and elements among ORDERED, DISTINCT, SORTED, SIZED, NONNULL, IMMUTABLE, CONCURRENT, and SUBSIZED.
 These helps the Spliterator clients to control, specialize or simplify computation.
 For example, a Spliterator for a Collection would report SIZED, a Spliterator for a Set would report DISTINCT, and a Spliterator for a SortedSet would also report SORTED.

 You saw detailed descriptions on spliterator defined methods, now we will see a complete example that will deliver more context on how does they work.